Bubble Trouble: a Review on Electroweak Baryogenesis: Experimental probes and constraints

 Some of these operators have been considered as a source for EWB in Ref.~\cite{Dine:1990fj}.
 After EWSB, the first four operators lead to CPV interactions between at least one Higgs bosons and various combinations of photon, $Z$, and $W^{\pm}$ bosons.
 In addition, the third operator shifts the value of the QCD $\bar \theta$ term.
 The last 2 operators generate CPV cubic, quartic, and quintic gauge interactions.
 The operator with coefficient $C_{\tilde G}$ is often called the Weinberg operator (not to be confused with the dimension-five operator that generates neutrino masses).
 It is for example induced in two Higgs doublet \cite{Weinberg:1989dx} or leptoquark models \cite{Abe:2017sam}.
 We will see below that EDM constraints on operators in Eq.~\eqref{HiggsGauge} are very stringent.

 \item{\textbf{Four-fermion operators.}} There exist a multitude of CPV dim-6 operators containing four fermion fields.
-For EDM purposes the most important are four-quark operators involving (light) quark fields and semi-leptonic operators involving 2 quark and 2 electron fields.
+For EDM purposes the most important are four-quark operators involving (light) quark fields and semi-leptonic operators involving 2 quark and 2 electron fields (see Ref.~\cite{Ardu:2025rqy} for the realization of these operators in SMEFT).
 The former contribute to EDMs of nucleons and diamagnetic atoms, while the latter contribute to paramagnetic systems.
 Very schematically, at low energies, they can be represented as

 where $\Psi$ and $\Psi'$ denote various quark and leptons (see e.g. \cite{deVries:2012ab} for a more thorough discussion).
 In the SM itself, after integrating out heavy quarks and gauge bosons, four-quark and semi-leptonic four-fermion operators provide the dominant contribution to EDMs \cite{Khriplovich:1981ca,Ema:2022yra}.
 In left-right symmetric \cite{Dekens:2014jka} and leptoquark models \cite{Dekens:2018bci}, respectively, CPV four-quark and semi-leptonic operators induce large EDMs. \end{itemize}